SidneyHollingsworth/kickstarter-analysis/README.md

 #### Conclusions: Outcomes based on Launch Date

-- May and June Theater launches performed best.
+- Theater campaigns launched during the months of May and June performed best while theater campaigns launched during the months of November and December performed worst.
-- Decline in November and December
+-

 #### Conclusion: Outcomes based on Goals